Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

+As shown previously in Figure \ref{fig:generalFiniteVolumeCell}, vector $\boldsymbol{d}_{f}$ joins cell-centre $P$ to the neighbour cell-centre $N_f$.
+The scalar weighting function can be taken as unity ($w_{f} = 1$) \citep{Demirdzic1995} or as the inverse distance ($w_{f} = \nicefrac{1}{|\boldsymbol{d}_{f}|}$) \citep{Jasak2000a}.
+Alternative gradient calculation methods, such as the Gauss divergence method or point Gauss divergence method \citep{Tukovic2018a} have also been proposed.
+With respect to the Gauss divergence method of gradient calculation, this approach stems from the Lawrence Livermore Laboratory `hydrocodes' of the 1960s developed by Wilkins \citep{Wilkins1963, Wilkins1964}.
+Zienkiewicz and O{\~{n}}ate \citep{Zienkiewicz1991, Onate1994} claimed this Gauss divergence cell-gradient method to be ``\emph{an early attempt to use FV concepts in CSM}''; this link is, however, tenuous; the Gauss divergence cell-gradient calculation is not a core postulate of the finite volume method and is in fact not required.
+For descriptions of subsequent finite difference developments based on the original \citet{Wilkins1963} approach, the interested reader is referred to \citep{Wilkins1999} and \citep{Bessonov2009}.

-Although the discretisation of the surface force term in terms of displacement $\boldsymbol{u}$ is complete, the standard discretisation presented is known to suffer from so-called \emph{checker-boarding} errors, where oscillations in the displacement field twice the period of the cell size go unnoticed, similar to zero-energy modes in finite element discretisations.
-To overcome this issue, a third-order diffusion term (force) is added at each cell face:
+Although the discretisation of the surface force in terms of displacement $\boldsymbol{u}$ is complete, the presented discretisation is unstable and known to suffer from so-called \emph{checker-boarding} errors.
+Without an appropriate stabilisation term, oscillations in the displacement field, which are twice the period of the cell size, will go unnoticed.
+These unstable oscillations are analogous to the spurious singular modes that appear in reduced-integration finite element discretisations, also known as zero-energy modes or \emph{hourglassing}.
+Typically the implicit cell-centred approach adds the so-called Rhie-Chow stabilisation term to the discretised divergence of stress (Equation \ref{eq:momentumIntegralSurfaceSum2}), as introduced to solid mechanics by \citet{Demirdzic1995}: